MicrosoftDocs/Viva/Viva/glint/setup/sftp-data-automation.md

 For example: contoso_user_delta_20230101.csv

 > [!IMPORTANT]
 > File extensions must reflect PGP encryption, if used.
-For example, an encrypted .csv file should appear as: contoso_user_full_20230101.**csv.pgp**
+For example, an encrypted .csv file extension would appear as: contoso_user_full_20230101.**csv.pgp**